 Within the Larger Family Ministry – The youth ministry will be pastorally shepherded and accountable to the DSC elders.
-Functionally this ministry will be led by the youth minister and shepherded by Pastor Tim Bradley (Counseling/Children/Family) and Pastor Ron Giese (Administration / Leadership Development).
+Functionally this ministry will be led by the youth minister and shepherded by Pastor Tim Bradley (Children and Families Pastor) and Pastor Ron Giese (Administration / Leadership Development).

 Family Equipping Ministry – Some age-segregation, but church calls, partners with, and equips parents as the primary disciple makers.
 Generations are intentionally drawn together, and the children and youth are incorporated into the larger body of the church.

 Just as God's glory is the center, focus, and goal of the larger body of DSC, so it is with the youth ministry.
 As we minister to the youth God has placed under our care, we seek to guide them to an understanding of the glory and majesty of God as seen in His perfect character and as revealed in His Son Jesus Christ.